wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 If you wanted to display this information as a column on a Tabular View Chart, the current aggregate metric would not display properly.
 However, by using `aliasMetric()` to rename the aggregate metric, we can apply a column header of 'Total Users'.

-There are two sets of syntax for this function: zeroBasedNodeIndex and Regex.
-The option you should select should be based on whether a simple zeroBasedNodeIndex approach solves your use case or whether a more detailed Regex approach is needed.
+There are three sets of applicable syntax for this function: zeroBasedNodeIndex, regular expression replacement, simple string replacement.

 ### zeroBasedNodeIndex Approach